duneroadrunner/SaferCPlusPlus/index.md

 Again, most inadvertent misuses of scope objects should result in compile errors.
 The remaining potential misuses would be caught by a companion tool like the aforementioned [scpptool](https://github.com/duneroadrunner/scpptool).
 But these rules should be intuitive enough that adherence should be fairly natural.
 Just remember that the safety of scope pointers is premised on the fact that scope objects are never deallocated before the end of the scope in which they are declared, and (non-owning) scope pointers (and any copies of them) never survive beyond the scope in which they are declared, so that a scope pointer cannot outlive its target scope object.

-Generally, there are two types of scope pointers you might use, [`TXScopeOwnerPointer<>`](#txscopeownerpointer) and [`TXScopeItemFixedPointer<>`](#txscopeitemfixedpointer). `TXScopeOwnerPointer<>` is kind of like `std::unique_ptr<>`, but restricted by the rules of scope objects.
+Generally, there are two types of scope pointers you might use, [`TXScopeOwnerPointer<>`](#txscopeownerpointer) and [`TXScopeFixedPointer<>`](#txscopefixedpointer). `TXScopeOwnerPointer<>` is kind of like `std::unique_ptr<>`, but restricted by the rules of scope objects.
 It creates an instance of a given class on the heap and destroys that instance in its destructor.
-`TXScopeItemFixedPointer<>` is a (zero-overhead) "non-owning" pointer to objects that are known (at compile-time) to outlive it.
+`TXScopeFixedPointer<>` is a (zero-overhead) "non-owning" pointer to objects that are known (at compile-time) to outlive it.

-### TXScopeItemFixedPointer
+### TXScopeFixedPointer
-`TXScopeItemFixedPointer<>`s are (zero-overhead) "non-owning", non-retargetable pointers.
+`TXScopeFixedPointer<>`s are (zero-overhead) "non-owning", non-retargetable pointers.
 They may only be declared such that they do not outlive the scope in which they are declared (i.e. basically as non-static local variables, and may only point to objects known (at compile-time) to live at least that long.

 usage example: